harrymoon178/Game198/README.md

 ## Game rules:
 - 52 poker cards
+- the player has to choose 'single player' mode OR 'vs Computer' mode (simple AI)
 - the player guess the card's:
-  - color / value
+  - for card 3 - K, the player has to guess whether the next card is larger or smaller than the previous one
+  - for card A and 2, the player has to guess whether the next card is red or black

+1. 'Single player' mode
 - if guessed right, proceed to the next card
 - until the player guessed wrong OR the player guessed correct for 7 consecutive times
   1. If the player guessed wrong:
    - Gameover (reset score) OR pay money to resurrect
   2. If the player guessed correct for 7 consecutive times:
    - Proceed to next level AND ++money

+2. 'vs Computer' mode
+- if guessed right, AI's turn
+- until the player or the AI guessed wrong
+  1. If the player guessed wrong:
+   - Gameover (reset score) OR pay money to resurrect
+  2. If the AI guessed wrong:
+   - ++moeny

 ## List of features: (with code requirements 1-5)
 - account system
+  - unique id name
   - supports multiple single players
   - leaderboard system
+    - only suitable in 'single player' mode
 - money system:
   - before each level, the player can buy items in the store
     - card revealer